tinacms/tina.io/content/docs/product-tour.md

 Tina’s GraphQL API provides a structured API that can be used to fetch your site’s content.
 This GraphQL API uses your local filesystem as a database.
 When you define your schema in the Tina schema file, the Tina GraphQL API will generate queries specific to your schema.

 When running your site locally, Tina spins up a local GraphQL server at `http://localhost:3000` as well as an Altair client at `http://localhost:4001/altair/` .
-This allows developers to test out the API and it’s file fetching capabilities.
+This allows developers to test out the API and its file fetching capabilities.

 > When running your site in production with Tina Cloud, instead of the local GraphQL server, your site will run using our hosted content API (more info below!).